OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Questions for Those With Projects to Fix the World.md

 # Questions for Those With Projects to Fix the World

-In [[Communities Working to Fix World Problems]] I described dozens
+In [[Communities Working to Fix World Problems]] I mapped dozens of organizations that are